Pediatric Sepsis Data Challenge

 The dataset and challenge objective

 The data for the 2024 Pediatric Sepsis Data Challenge comes from a deidentified, curated research dataset of a study called “Smart discharges to improve post-discharge health outcomes in children: A prospective before-after study with staggered implementation”.
+This study enrolled children under 5 years of age who were admitted with a proven or suspected infectious illness.
+This dataset is limited to the in-hospital period, and contains clinical, social and demographic data captured at the point of hospital admission.
 Participants will be provided with a synthetically generated training data set to reduce the risk of patient re-identification.
 The synthetic training set was generated from a random subset of the original data.
 Solutions will be evaluated against the remaining original dataset that will be unseen and unavailable to participants.

 The challenge is to design and implement a working, open-source algorithm that can predict in-hospital mortality from routinely collected data at the time of presentation to a health facility in Uganda.